 Hiding after all night in an airport.
-This is the glamor people don’t talk about
+This is the glamour people don’t talk about.

 Apparently, I’m a glutton for punishment.
 Or maybe it’s more that when you’re in love, your thinking bends to what others deem as irrational, but you define as wonderful, with all the inconveniences simply adding more color to the rose of your glasses.
 I’ve fought exhaustion, Montezuma’s Revenge, hours of bumpy bus rides, sleeping in airports, on couches, and even in a luggage locker, all because I’ve fallen for travel.
 I will put myself through unnecessary discomfort because I have found what makes me feel alive; stepping within cultures, having new experiences, and seeing what is not my backyard.